ponticelli/blog-posts/01-async/post.md

 index/value in the array `arr`.

-There are several ways to address this, but most revolve around adding an additonal function scope around the variables we want to capture for our callback.
+There are several ways to address this, but most revolve around adding an additional function scope around the variables we want to capture for our callback.

 ## Async callback-based "each" function (attempt 2)